kaushalgautam/decision-table-refresh-flow/README.md

 ## Contact

-For questions, issues, or enhancement requests, please open an issue and I'll take a look.
+For questions, issues, or enhancement requests, please open an issue, and I'll take a look.

 ## License